Fieldwork

 Project Description:

-The aim of the project is to shed light on the structure, organization, economy, and development of Petroto society from the Early Bronze Age to the Late Bronze Age, corresponding to the Palatial period of the Mycenaean world.
-To date, fifteen buildings and forty-four burials have been uncovered, dating from Early Helladic II to Late Helladic IIIC.
-A wide range of studies has been conducted, including traditional archaeology (pottery, stratigraphy, architecture), environmental archaeology (archaeobotany, zooarchaeology, geology), and funerary archaeology.
-Scientific methods such as radiocarbon (C14) dating, thermoluminescence (TL), and isotope analysis have also been employed.
+The aim of the project is to shed light on the organization, economy, and long-term development of Petroto society from the Early to the Late Bronze Age—leading up to the Mycenaean palatial period, by combining traditional archaeological approaches with environmental archaeology and scientific research.
+The project integrates excavation and material culture studies (pottery, stratigraphy, and architecture) with environmental archaeology protocols (zooarchaeology, archaeobotany, and geology), as well as scientific methods such as archaeometry, radiocarbon (¹⁴C) dating, thermoluminescence (TL), and stable isotope analysis.

 Project Size: 1-24 participants